v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Step 1 - Postman Setup

-1. Create a new API request by clicking `Add request` in the Postman collection imported in Challenge-01.
+1. Create a new API request by clicking `Add request` in the `FHIR CALLS` Postman collection imported in Challenge-01.
 ![New Postman Request Image](./media/add_request.jpg)
 2. Rename the new request to `Convert Data - HL7`.
 3. Change the HTTP operation type from **GET** to **POST**.